The

 Closed

-on Mondays except the first
+Mondays except the first

 third and fifth Monday of every month